Harry Kalas: Memorable calls

 This call was not made live by Kalas, as MLB radio-broadcasting regulations at the time forbade local stations from producing live coverage of World Series games, instead forcing them to air the national CBS Radio feed of the games.
 Philadelphia fans were so outraged about this afterward that they started a letter-writing campaign to the Commissioner's Office, demanding a change to the rule.
 Due at least in part to this outcry from Philadelphia fans, MLB amended its broadcasting contracts the following year to allow World Series teams' flagship radio stations to air the games with local announcers.
 Nevertheless, Kalas was part of the Phillies' World Series celebration in 1980, and rode in the team's victory parade down Broad Street.

-Kalas did call the 1980 NLCS, but his call of the final out was drowned out by Tim McCarver's laughter.

-Kalas called a grand slam home run by Mariano Duncan off Lee Smith in 1993:
+Kalas did call the 1980 NLCS, but his call of the final out was partially drowned out by Tim McCarver's laughter.
+An exciting call from an otherwise forgettable season occurred in May 1989, when, on a Phillies team that would finish last, Bob Dernier hit a walk-off, 3-run inside-the-park home run against the eventual National League Champion Giants:Swing and a line drive, it's a fair ball down the left field line, going on the way to the corner.
+Here comes Thon in to score; Lake being waved around!
+Mitchell can't pick it up!
+Lake scores -- here comes Dernier!!
+The throw to the plate -- safe!!
+I can't believe it!!
+The Phillies have won 3 to 2 in the bottom half of the 12th inning!!
+Incredible!
+Mitchell could not pick the ball up down in the left field corner!
+It kicked away from him!
+Dernier circled the bases!
+The Phillies have won 3 to 2 in the 12th!
+Would you believe it!?Kalas called a grand slam home run by Mariano Duncan off Lee Smith in 1993:

 Another memorable call by Kalas was his description of Mitch Williams's strikeout of Bill Pecota for the final out of Game 6 of the 1993 National League Championship Series between the Phillies and Atlanta Braves: